Town centre, a closer view including chain shops and banks and a building with a timberframed turret

 • Sea Road (local supermarket)

-1. In each location, proposals comprising of Class E, or any other everyday community need, will be supported in principle.
+1. In each location, proposals comprising of Class E, or any other everyday community need, will be supported in principle where it complies with §97 of the NPPF.

 2. Proposals defined in Clause A may be delivered as ground floor units in a scheme with housing on upper floors if designed to manage any potential for conflicts in amenity between those uses.